-Kayaking in False Creek: The waters are usually tranquil in early morning so it's a good time to savor the pleasures of traveling at sea level.
+Kayaking in False Creek: The waters are usually tranquil in early morning, which makes it a good time to savor the pleasures of traveling at sea level.

-Jogging around Stanley Park: Early-morning joggers have the seawall pretty much to themselves.
+Jogging around Stanley Park: Early-morning runners have the seawall pretty much to themselves.

-Cycling the Greenway: By midmorning, all but the city's major arterial streets should be relatively calm.
-This may be the time to cycle the network of bicycle routes.
+Cycling the city: By midmorning, all but the city's major arterial streets should be relatively calm.

-Tennis or beach volleyball: Late afternoon is a good time to head to Kitsilano Beach for a volleyball game, or to Stanley Park, or one of the other 180 tennis courts in Vancouver, for a game of tennis.
+Beach volleyball: Late afternoon is a good time to head to Kitsilano Beach for a volleyball game.

-Golf at Fraserview: A warm summer evening is the ideal time to golf at the most celebrated of the city's three public golf courses—all of which lie on the city's south-facing slope.
+Golf at Fraserview: A warm summer evening is the ideal time to golf at this celebrated public golf course.

 Night skiing at Grouse: On a crisp winter night, there's no better place to be than on the slopes of Grouse Mountain.
 The canopy of stars will glitter, while below, the city dazzles.